Neks-Git/NOVA/README.md

-# 🤖 Nova - Sweet, Smug & Sassy Discord Bot
+# 🤖 Nova - Smug Discord Bot

 Nova started as a simple Discord bot to launch game servers for me and my friend.
 It's evolved into a multi-functional bot with system monitoring, AI chat, and a web dashboard.